docsteveharris/docsteveharris.github.io/_posts/2014-07-11-pubmed-search-tags.md

 ---
-title: The Stewart Hypothesis
+title: PubMed search tas
 layout: post
-tags: ficm science notes chemistry physiology
+tags: tips literature search
-category: ficm
+category: academic
 published: true
 ---
 I can never remember the tags that I need to help focus searches on [PubMed](http://www.ncbi.nlm.nih.gov/pubmed/).
 In particular, I didn't know it was possible to specify a date range via tags so for the last 5 years (2009--2014) you'd type `2009:2014[dp]`.